Isaias2020/Employee_Directory/README.md

 ## Description

 This application is an Employee Directory using React.
 The user will be able to search an employee by name and can filter/sort by clicking buttons in ascending or descending order.
-Here is a link to a demo of the [application](https://drive.google.com/file/d/1_mmyQ40ZW7FFKW156_iyN1mHHtJo1vSb/view?usp=sharing).
+Here is a link to the working [application](https://isaias2020.github.io/Employee_Directory/).
+Here is a demo of the [application](https://drive.google.com/file/d/1_mmyQ40ZW7FFKW156_iyN1mHHtJo1vSb/view?usp=sharing).

 ## Table of Contents